Banged-up Wolfpack visit streaking Seminoles

 Minor turned his first start into something memorable with a three-touchdown, 227-yard performance in a 47-21 victory over Virginia.

 However, Florida State still lives on the pass.

 E.G. Green and Peter Warrick lead the ACC in receiving yardage, while quarterback Thad Busby leads in total offense.

 ``The game can be very close and all of a sudden it’s out of hand because of the weapons they have,″ O’Cain said.

 And North Carolina State is banged up in the secondary.

 ``We’re still not sure about anybody back there yet,″ O’Cain said. ``We’re still moving some people around.″

-On the other side of the ball, Florida State throws the nation's best defense at the Wolfpack.
+On the other side of the ball, Florida State turns the nation’s best defense against the Wolfpack.

 ``They attack the quarterback and the line of scrimmage as good as any group I’ve ever seen,″ O’Cain said. ``A lot of times they beat the offensive linemen off the ball.
 They’re a great group of athletes up front.″